kullrich/CRBHits/README.md

 ### install packages from [cran](https://cran.r-project.org/web/packages/index.html)

 In most cases you need to first install the following system-wide packages to be able to compile the R dependencies.
+If you do not have 'sudo' rights, please ask your system-admin to install them for you.

 Ubuntu/Debian